amiralles/intro_contest/README.md

 This repo contains a bare minimum project that you can fork to start playing with contest.

 #### About the source code
 Within the **src** directory you will find **contest_demo.cs**.
 That file contains a couple of examples on how to write tests using contest.
-It's not a complete list of its features by any mean, is just a starting point to allow you write some tests without configuring anything.
+It's not a complete list of its features by any mean, is just a starting point to allow you write some tests without having to configure anything.

 (\* you can find more examples and the API documentation at https://github.com/amiralles/contest)